 - What are your meals like on keto vs. non-keto?
 Are you eating less volume and less frequently?

 - What are your beverages like?
-Are you consuming less alcohol and pre workout powder and caffeine?
+Are you consuming less alcohol and caffeine?

 How does this increased productivity, clarity, and well-being affect your bottom line?
 How would a longer, healthier life increase your lifetime earning potential?
-This may seem a bit extreme but is it unreasonable?
-Please share your R.O.K. in the comments or to [email protected]
+Those added benefits are the return for the investment in your health.

-To expand on this topic, and even if keto is not right for you, is the price of being healthy worth it?
+Ask yourself this question: Is the price of being healthy worth it?
 Don’t let budget concerns derail you.
 Many people in the first half of life waste their health trying to make money and then in the second half of life they spend the money trying to get their health back.
 It’s time to budget your time, energy, and hard-earned money into what really matters to you.

 Dr. Anthony Gustin is a board-certified sports chiropractor, functional medicine practitioner, entrepreneur, podcast host, and founder of Perfect Keto.